Agaricomycetes: Classification

 Although morphology of the mushroom or fruit body (basidiocarp) was the basis of early classification of the Agaricomycetes, this is no longer the case.
 As an example, the distinction between the Gasteromycetes (including puffballs) and Agaricomycetes (most other agaric mushrooms) is no longer recognized as a natural one—various puffball species have apparently evolved independently from agaricomycete fungi.
 However, most mushroom guide books still group the puffballs or gasteroid forms separate from other mushrooms because the older Friesian classification is still convenient for categorizing fruit body forms.
 Similarly, modern classifications divide the gasteroid order Lycoperdales between Agaricales and Phallales.

 Features

 All members of the class produce basidiocarps which range in size from tiny cups a few millimeters across to a giant polypore (Phellinus ellipsoideus) greater than several meters across and weigh up to 500 kg.
 The group also includes what are arguably the largest and oldest individual organisms on earth: the mycelium of one individual Armillaria gallica has been estimated to extend over 15 ha with a mass of 10000 kg and an age of 1,500 years.

+Agaricomycetes also have antibacterial properties.
+Agaricomycetes can help in research in treating bacteria.